roy2909/roy2909.github.io/_posts/2023-12-22-Algorithms.md

 `NEAREST_VERTEX`  : finds the vertex in G that is closest to the given position, according to some metric (a measure of distance).
 We will use the Euclidean metric.
 `NEW_CONFIGURATION` : generates a new configuration in the tree by moving some distance Δ from one vertex configuration towards another configuration.

+#### Modification for RRT with obstacles

+##### Collision Checking Steps

+* Before Adding qnew to the Tree:
+Check if the path from qnear to qnew intersects with any obstacles.
+Collision occurs if the line between these vertices intersects any obstacle circles.

+* After Adding a New Vertex:
+Check for a collision-free path from the new vertex to the goal.
+If a collision-free path exists, terminate the algorithm.

+##### Path Finding Steps:

+* Finding a Path to the Goal:
+Once a vertex in the tree connects to the goal state, a collision-free path from that vertex to the goal is sought.

+* Backtracking for Path Reconstruction:
+When a path from a tree node to the goal state is found, traverse backward from the goal state through the connected nodes to reconstruct the complete path from the starting location.

 <div align="center"><h4> <a href="https://github.com/roy2909/Plan_algorithms">View Project on Github</a></h4></div>